As the Spring and Summer come about, one activity becomes more and more common. That, in a nutshell, is treasure hunting.

 The Target Identifier is essentially present for you to get a rough idea of how your detector will respond to different targets.
 This gives you an exact idea of how the sounds will be as well as how strong it’ll pick them up.
 Basic versions offer a signal strength a particular person can use that will offer a small or rough measurement of the possible size and conductivity connected to an object.

-The best metal detectors, the more advanced essentially, will actually present categories of Target-ID, which will give you an idea of the metal type.
+Some detectors will actually present categories of Target-ID, which will give you an idea of the metal type.
 Others may even offer a numerical target identifier, usually on a 0-99 scale.
 This will determine how close you are to something that you identified for the metal detector to keep an eye on.

 Some will be stronger than others, signal-wise.
 This is due to the fact that target identification was added in to help when it came to depth objects happen to be in.
 You want to know how your machine will operate the closer it comes to something, of course.